Akalanka-sub/chathuratest/docs/README.md

 2. Current Date
 3. Agent
 4. Center
-5. Allow BackDate    :- Can be choosed required counter id for allow backdate.
+5. Allow BackDate    :- Can choose required counter id to allow backdate.
-6. Allow to BackDate :- When the above boxes are complete clicking the 'Allow to BackDate' button complete the process.
+6. Allow to BackDate :- After filling the above boxes, by clicking 'Allowed to BackDate' button process will be completed.

-After complete the process, we can be see this alert box.
+After completing the process, can see this alert box.
 <img src="./img/p 14.PNG"/>

 ### USER CREATION